 The microservices-based architecture replaces the method of hosting a cluster of services on a separate application server which often requires more maintenance.
 Instead of subjecting every code change & enhancement through a specific set of procedures that usually requires application downtime, microservices allow the developers to deploy code change and improvement more frequently.

 Using DevOps practice and the associated tools, developers can automate the entire release process from code building, and testing, to code deployment.
 The developers can check their code changes in a central repository, and the service associated with continuous integration automatically creates a build file after each code revision before subjecting it to an optional unit test that identifies errors.
 The continuous delivery helps in deploying the build file automatically in the staging environment and requires manual intervention for deploying in live production.
 DevOps eliminates most of the manual intervention that is often required during production deployment.

 A Centralised Storage

 DevOps enables the usage of central storage such as Amazon S3 using which the custom build APIs can access data anytime.
 Using a central repository reduces the risk of data loss by retaining all the information even if the application fails.
 Also, the data is stored as objects which are readily available for the application interface to access.
 We no longer have to depend on a particular application server and make copies of the relevant data during deployment.

 Monitoring & Logging

 As far as an application is concerned, there is always room for improvement.
-Monitoring and Logging becomes an essential aspect of DevOps using which the end-user experience can be monitored and recorded for viable improvements.
-Using tools such as CloudWatch provides useful insights on the performance, tracks possible bugs and errors, and determines the stability of the application as the consumer base increases.
+Monitoring and Logging become essential aspects of DevOps using which the end-user experience can be monitored and recorded for viable improvements.
+Using tools such as CloudWatch provides useful insights into the performance, tracks possible bugs and errors, and determines the stability of the application as the consumer base increases.